scraggo/comparing-javascript-test-runners/comparing-javascript-test-runners.md

 ![AVA Output](images/output-ava.png)

-_Refer to "real" for time taken to run all the tests_
+_Above: AVA output.
+Refer to "real" for time taken to run all the tests_

 ### Failure Reporting and Debugging Comparison